 In 2012, Hurricane Sandy hit New York City’s coastline, heavily damaging several piers along the Hudson, including Pier 54.

-Historial photos sourced from New York Public Library Digital Collections and the Library of Congress Prints & Photographs Online Catalog.
-Aerial photo of Little Island by Michael Grimm.
+Historical photos sourced from New York Public Library Digital Collections and the Library of Congress Prints & Photographs Online Catalog.
+Aerial photo of construction by Thomas Schenck and aerial footage at night by Michael Grimm.